 Each Time You Mill a Project

 - Make sure your machine is clean.
 Use a good vacuum after each milling job to remove as much of the resulting material debris (aka swarf, which is one of the best words ever) in and around the machine as possible.
-Use a small paintbrush to loosen any debris that accrues around the inside of the spindle housing.
+Use a small brush to loosen any debris that accrues around the inside of the spindle housing.

 Warning: Vacuuming metal shavings could cause a fire in the vacuum cleaner.
 A vacuum may be used to clean other material debris, but use caution and make sure the vacuum is grounded.

 - Inspect the six metal rods before and after milling.
 These rods, also called rails or ways, hold up the carriages in the CNC machine.
 Make sure the rails and the bed are clear of dust, tape, and glue, and make sure you have a tidy working environment.
 Sticky substances on the rails can cause the machining bed to dislodge the rails from the frame and will impact your milling project.